clongcurious1/adopt-a-shelter-pet-ver1/README.md

 **Special Instructions** – NONE.

 **Code Louisville Project Requirement(s) Met in this Section**
-:paw-prints: Read data from an external file (text, csv, JSON, etc.) and use that data in your application
+- Read data from an external file (text, csv, JSON, etc.) and use that data in your application
-:paw-prints: Visualize data in a graph, chart, or other visual representation of data
+- Visualize data in a graph, chart, or other visual representation of data.
+I visualize the data from the .csv file as a Pandas data frame and as a horizontal bar chart.